BullsEye0/DarkWebEye/README.md

 - Follow Good Practices: Do not share personal information and avoid clicking on suspicious links.
 - For more detailed safety precautions, here on [Hackingpassion.com](https://hackingpassion.com) you can find more info.

+****

 ## Video

 [Here on Odysee, you can see the video: ](https://odysee.com/$/embed/@hackingpassion:9/darkWebEye:a?r=ATrtLheniwT9fg2d9GsyfTGaYUtpMfbK)

+****

+## I also want to make you aware that:
+* This was written for educational purposes and pentest only.
+* The author will not be responsible for any damage ..!
+* The author of this tool is not responsible for any misuse of the information.
+* You will not misuse the information to gain unauthorized access.
+* This information shall only be used to expand knowledge and not to cause malicious or damaging attacks.
+* Performing any hacks without written permission is illegal ..!

+****

 ## About the Author